Dutch Quirk #98: Talk back to authorities

 Why is it quirky?

-Yet, the Dutch have no qualms about speaking their opinion (they have many!), and this translates into having zero fear about letting authorities know exactly how they feel.
+Yet the Dutch have no qualms about expressing their many opinions, and this translates into zero fear of letting authorities know exactly how they feel.

-If you see a politieauto drive through, telling off some Dutchies for improper cycling, only for them to wave them off, now you can understand why they’re so casual!
+If you see a politieauto (police car) drive through, telling off some Dutchies for improper cycling, only for them to wave them off, now you can understand why they’re so casual!

 Should you join in?